 B.6.5 Use of the display power reduction attenuated video request

+Figure B.9 - display power request attenuated video request when a low battery level is raised

-On reception by the transmitter of a display power reduction attenuated video request, the transmitter will compute the display attenuation map corresponding to the requested energy reduction rate and quality level, compatible with the capabilities of the receiver as per their use and application on the main video bit stream (step 5 of Figure B.15).
+On reception by the transmitter of a display power reduction attenuated video request, the transmitter will compute the display attenuation map corresponding to the requested energy reduction rate and quality level, compatible with the capabilities of the receiver as per their use and application on the main video bit stream (step 5 of Figure B.9).

 For example, if the receiver requests for an attenuated video with the energy reduction rate 20% and specifies that it can only use the attenuated video on an emissive display, the transmitter may compute a display attenuation map for 20% and dedicated to emissive displays, apply it on the base video to generate an attenuated video.
 This attenuated video may then be encoded and transmitted up to the decoder.